aosabook/500lines/modeller/chapter.md

 TODO: Diagram?

 #### Model, View, and Projection Coordinate Spaces
+The Model coordinate space is unique for each node in the scene.
 The purposes of the ModelView and Projection matrices can be understood with some basic linear algebra.
 Detailed explanations can be found here: (TODO!!!).

 TODO: Should we put some linear algebra here?
 This topic is covered in every OpenGL tutorial, but it will be unfamiliar to many people.
 I'm not sure if it's best to redirect to another tutorial,